CDSoft/luax/doc/crypt.md

 tests).

-LuaX has a global generator (with a global seed) and can instantiate independant generators with their own seeds.
+LuaX has a global generator (with a global seed) and can instantiate independent generators with their own seeds.

 ### Random number generator instance